 “In Wisconsin, a vacant newspaper building takes new life” by Steve Outing on Knight blog, 01/21/15

 The collaborative’s mission is to “improve lives in Chicago through technology,” and it continues its run of developing useful civic apps by partnering with and supporting local developers.
-(Check out some of the creations and .)
+(Check out some of the creations here and here.)
 O’Neil and his team work hard to attract local web and app developers to sign on for projects, but it’s just as important to get Chicagoans who have no or little experience with technology involved — both to get the perspective of everyday end users of a civic app, and to make civic apps and websites known to “real people” outside of the core Chicago civic hacking community.

-The key element to achieve that goal has been the (a.k.a., Civic User Testing Group), currently comprised of about 840 local residents who have to be testers for civic apps under development.
+The key element to achieve that goal has been the CUTGroup (a.k.a., Civic User Testing Group), currently comprised of about 840 local residents who have signed up to be testers for civic apps under development.
 (New CUTGroup members receive a $5 VISA gift card, which has been a successful recruitment tool.
 Then, when a member actually participates in an in-person or remote user test, he/she gets a $20 gift card.)

 Often, the non-techies in the room have spotted significant problems with civic apps, and offered ideas that were new to the developers.

 During the CUTGroup testing of the juvenile-records website, for example, its developer learned that links needed to be changed to have youth-friendly language.
 It turned out the word “adult” — as in, a contextually common phrase like “your adult records” — when used on the site sometimes triggered parental controls and restricted access.